 In 1890, deposits of gold-copper ore were found on the south side of RED Mountain in Canada ‘s Monashee Mountain Range.
 The discovery led to a major gold rush, which in turn filled Rossland with miners, mostly Scandinavians but also gold-seekers from countries around the world.

 The Scandinavians brought with them their knowledge and love of skiing and soon organized the Rossland Ski Club, which held the first recorded ski competitions in Canada .
 The first downhill race was held on Feb.
-15, 1896, from the top of RED Mountain down the south side to the present location of the Rossland Historical Museum .
+15, 1897, from the top of RED Mountain down the south side to the present location of the Rossland Museum and Discovery Centre.

 As skiing technology improved, local skiers were able to experience a wider variety of the terrain around Rossland.
 On RED Mountain , skiers began to explore old mining and logging roads.
 They enjoyed skiing on trails and hills that had been packed by climbing and descending skiers over the years.
 In 1929, the Trail-Rossland Ski Club was founded with about 20 original members.

-In 1933, another ski club, the Rossland Ski Club, which had been formed and disbanded years earlier, was formally re-organized.
-During the summer and fall of 1934, volunteers from the club cleared a jump hill, built a jump, and constructed a cabin on RED Mountain .
+The Trail Rossland Club split in 1933 to form the Rossland Ski Club and the Trail Ski Club.
+In 1934, volunteers from the Rossland club built a jump hill on the west slope of Monte Cristo and the Trail SC hill was on Red.
+Each club had a cabin.
 Many competitions were held on the Rossland Ski Club hill, including the Western Canadian Amateur finals.
-A few years later, the two local clubs worked together to install a gas-driven rope tow at the base of RED Mountain .
+A few years later, the two local clubs worked together to install a gas-driven rope tow at the base of Red Mountain.
 This tow, which significantly increased the amount and the number of downhill runs a skier could make in a day, was used extensively by members of both clubs for several years.

-The RED Mountain Ski Club and the Trail Ski Club combined in 1947 to form the RED Mountain Ski Club.
-The organizations pooled their resources to build a lodge (that still serves as the main lodge in the base area today) and a chairlift to the top of RED Mountain where the rope tow previously existed.
+Both ski clubs built cabins in Squaw Basin so as to get longer downhill runs by touring the surrounding slopes.
+The Red Mountain Ski Club and the Trail Ski Club combined in 1947 to form the Red Mountain Ski Club.
+The organizations pooled their resources to build a lodge (that still serves as the main lodge in the base area today) and a chairlift to the top of Red Mountain where the rope tow previously existed.
 The lift was officially opened Friday, Dec.
 26, 1947.
 Later that season RED hosted the annual Triple I International Intercollegiate Invitational ski meet.